sourabhajoshi/vue-exercises/10_Event_Handling_Vue/10_Event_Handling.md

 Pass arguments to event handlers using an arrow function.

-When need to pass specific data (e.g., an item ID, index, or label) to your handler even handler with parameter s=is useful.
+When need to pass specific data (e.g., an item ID, index, or label) to your handler even handler with parameter is useful.

 ```
 <script setup>